 (1882 - 2026?)
 The absolute highlight of Barcelona and Spain is the unfinished church of the Holy Family, or the Sagrada Família.
-This masterpiece by Antoni Gaudí has to be part of your city break in Barcelona.
+This masterpiece designed by Antoni Gaudí has to be part of your city break in Barcelona.
 Please be sure to buy your tickets in advance, as the Sagrada Familia is usually sold out for the following day.

 (1900 - 1914) The popular Park Güell with its salamander and the mosaic benches was commissioned by Eusebi Güell.
-Intended as a luxury residential park, only a few houses were sold, including Gaudi's own home that is now Casa Museu Gaudi.
+Intended as a luxury residential park, only a few houses were sold, including Antoni Gaudi's own home that is now Casa Museu Gaudi.
 In order to visit the park, it's necessary to buy tickets in advance.

 (1904 - 1906) Josep Battló i Casanovas commissioned Gaudi to build an apartment complex on the Passeig de Gràcia.
 Nothing in the building is angular; it's all flowing lines.
 The roof full of mosaics represents the back of a dragon.
-One of Gaudi's most beautiful UNESCO buildings to visit.
+One of Antoni Gaudi's most beautiful UNESCO buildings to visit.

-(1906 - 1910) This apartment complex on the Passeig de Gràcia is one of Gaudi's most famous buildings and is on the UNESCO list.
+(1906 - 1910) This apartment complex on the Passeig de Gràcia is one of Antoni Gaudi's most famous buildings and is on the UNESCO list.
 Because of its appearance without any straight lines, the building is also referred to as 'La Pedrera', or the stone quarry.
-It's roof terrace is a particularly popular photo op.
+It's roof terrace is a particularly popular photo spot.

 (1886 - 1890) Near the Ramblas, Eusebi Güell had a large and dark residential palace built for his family.
 The decorations are certainly very special.
 The roof (pictured) has spectacular lighting and the roof terrace is characterised by the mosaic chimneys.
-This UNESCO building is certainly worth a visit and not as crowded as the other works.
+This UNESCO building is certainly worth a visit and not as crowded as the other Gaudí works.

 (1908 - 1914) 23 kilometres from Barcelona, Eusebi Güell had Colonia Güell built; a community for the workers of his textile factory there.
 He commissioned Antoni Gaudí to design a church there.
 Because of a lack of funding, the church was unfortunately never completed and construction stopped after Gaudi's crypt, which is certainly worth a visit.